La Voix: The Duels: Top 48

 The Duels oppose two participants from the same team.
 To prepare, participants are helped and advised not only by their coach but also by mentors.
 After the duet performance, the coach determines the participant who will move on to the next stage.
 The other coaches will be able to steal an unsuccessful candidate.
 They can only use this privilege twice.
 At the end of the Duels, each team will have 8 participants.

 The Chants de Bataille: Top 32

 Among the eight artists composing their teams, the coaches will choose five participants who will go directly to the Directs.
 The other three will have to go through the Chants de Bataille stage to access Directs.
 Only one will succeed.

 The Directs

 At the four Directs, from the quarterfinals to the Grand Final, the audience and the coaches determine who will continue the competition.

 Final: Top 4

 At this stage, there are only 4 participants left to become the big winner of the series.
-The public will have the choice, and it is he/she alone who will vote to determine La Voix.
+The audience will have the choice, and it is he/she alone who will vote to determine La Voix.